mitotic/graphterm/graphterm/notebooks/Progressive-demo.py.gnb.md

 line alone is displayed (as a section heading).
 The *notebook/page/slide* menu option can be used to enable page view.

-To access a shared notebook, other users should use the *notebook/open* menu option and type in the name of the terminal path, e.g., ``/user/session_name`` For synchronous sharing, other users can only execute code using *Control-Enter* and cannot advance to the next code cell until the super user has executed *Shift-Enter* on the current cell.
+To access a shared notebook, other users should start ``gpython`` and select the *notebook/open* menu option, typing in the name of the terminal path (``/user/session_name``).
+For synchronous sharing, other users can only execute code using *Control-Enter* and cannot advance to the next code cell until the super user has executed *Shift-Enter* on the current cell.
 New users can start accessing the shared notebook any time and should execute cells sequentially using *Control-Enter*.

-To create a fillable notebook that displays *expected output*, open a regular notebook, append the comment ``## ANSWER`` to code lines that need to be hidden, execute the code sequentially and save it with the suffix ``-fill`` (or ``-share`` or ``-submit``) appended to the base name of the file.
+To create a progressively fillable notebook that displays *expected output*, open a regular notebook, append the comment ``## ANSWER`` to code lines that need to be hidden, execute the code sequentially and save it with the suffix ``-fill`` (or ``-share`` or ``-assign``) appended to the base name of the file.
 This will automatically convert the code output to *expected output*.
 (Note: The ``## ANSWER`` suffix may also be used in the ``expect`` block of fillable notebook to hide test results.)

 ---